maxxiimo/the-front-end-manifesto/appendices.md

 11. [A Brief History of Web Font Sizes][Appendix 11]
     :: Different articles from my archives over the last 12 years regarding web font sizes.

-12. [Color Palettes, Tools and Collections][Appendix 12]
+12. [Color Tools, Palettes and Collections][Appendix 12]
-    :: A roundup of different color palette creation and sharing services, color tools and collections of colors.
+    :: A roundup of different color tools, color palette creation and sharing services, and color collections.